underworldcode/UWGeodynamics/docs/source/User Guide.rst

 -------------------------------

 Mechanical boundary conditions are a critical part of any geodynamic model design.
-In the following, we quickly detail the options available to define mechanical boundary conditions in Underworld using the UWGeodynamics module.
+In what follows, we quickly detail the options available for defining the mechanical boundary conditions in Underworld using the UWGeodynamics module.

-How to define boundary conditions and how to make sure those are consistent are questions beyond the scope of this manual.
+Questions like how to define boundary conditions and to make sure that those are consistent are beyond the scope of this manual.

 We will define a simple model for the sake of the example.